 It’s that time of year again.
 Here in the Triangle, Raleigh area homeowners can head to the beach early on Friday afternoons.
 Or if you are lucky enough to get a week or 2 worth of vacation, you can head to the beach or head to the mountains.
 Ah yes the beauty of the 2 sides of North Carolina.
-Of course if you live in Jacksonville or Wilmington you have the luxury feeling like you are on vacation most of the year.

 But whether you are leaving the Crystal Coast or heading to it, check out the few things you need to do regarding your HVAC system to make sure its in good shape when you return.
 So go down your checklist; board the pets – check, ask the neighbors to get the mail – check, but before you turn off the lights, flush the toilet, and unplug appliances (not the fridge, oh the horror) take a few simple precautions before leaving on your trip to check on your air conditioner.

 The last thing you want to do is return to a hot, sweltering home and a big contractor bill so use these 11 tips to check on your HVAC unit.

 It’s one of the biggest consumers of energy, accounting for about 48% of energy use in the typical home in America, and likely even more in hot and humid areas like the Raleigh NC.
 Properly maintaining it during periods of dormancy such as vacation will help preserve the longevity of your unit and help you keep your energy costs down.